Sylvia, her lovely face complements her glamorous figure perfectly

 In particular I would love to add a Girl like Foxxy Cleopatra: big smile, big hair and loud sexy 70ies clothes.

-I added Julianne, my tenth B-Girl and it looks like there will be more as I just found out that most of my CG-style spare heads have turned rock-hard, i.e. unusable, (mostly cloned ones, I suspect the hair of drawing softening agents out of the vinyl of the head...) .
+With Julianne I added my tenth B-Girl and it looks like there will be more as I just found out that most of my CG-style spare heads have turned rock-hard, i.e. unusable, (mostly cloned ones, I suspect the hair of drawing softening agents out of the vinyl of the head...) .

 With Denyse I finally found the dark skinned 'big hair, big smile' head I'd been looking for.
 She may not be an original Mattel head but the quality comes close and she's really cute.